MicrosoftDocs/xamarin-docs/docs/cross-platform/deploy-test/installing-nunit-using-nuget.md

 ## Summary

-This guide discussed how to downgrade NUnit 3.0 to NUnit 2.6.4 in Visual Studio 2015 using the Package Manager Console.
+This guide discussed how to downgrade NUnit 3.0 to NUnit 2.6.4 in Visual Studio 2015 or later using the Package Manager Console.

 -----